token - klystrack

 This is klystrack's own custom song format.
 It can be used with a tiny playback library so it can be used in games, demos, etc.

-klystrack can export its songs as .WAV files (16bit, 44.1Khz) and also gives the option to export each separate track as .WAV file as well.
+klystrack can export its songs as .WAV files (16bit, 44.1Khz) and gives the option to export each separate track as .WAV file as well.

 Wavetable items can be exported as .WAVs files as well (use klystrack to create one-cycle waveforms).